-There are several limitations to our study.
+This study has a few key constraints.
 Murine pregnancy is not entirely comparable to human pregnancy.
-The majority of human pregnancies are singleton and mice are multi-parous.
+Most human pregnancies are singleton whereas mice are multi-parous.
 Murine placental structure is also different when compared with human placentae, in the level of invasion of the tissue into the maternal uterus and the structure of the zones of the placenta itself (46).
-The approach we took eliminated feto-placental contribution of GDF15 to maternal serum during pregnancy using homozygous breeding pairs.
-As a result, all knockout pups had knockout dams and sires, and all wild-type pups had wild-type dams and sires.
-In the offspring from these like-genotype pairings, we did not detect any differences in growth.
-A larger sample size could have provided more statistical power to detect differences in the outcomes evaluated.
-It is also possible that compensatory adaptations, such as other feeding hormones occur alongside with life-long loss of GDF15.
-We also followed the pups for a relatively short period of time after birth (PND 14.5).
-Any effect that would have manifested after the second week of life was not evaluated.
-Finally, we did not evaluate two other GDF15-associated complications, hypertension, or nausea-related behavior in these mice.
+The approach we took eliminated feto-placental contribution of GDF15 to dam serum during pregnancy using homozygous breeding pairs.
+In the resultant offspring we did not detect any differences in growth.
+However, a larger sample size would provide more power for the examined outcomes.
+Compensatory adaptations, such as other feeding hormones, may also co-occur with life-long loss of GDF15.
+The follow up period for offspring was relatively short, which could mean changed later in life occurred unobserved.
+Finally, we did not evaluate two other GDF15-associated complications, like hypertension, or nausea-related behavior in these mice.

-In contrast to the human findings, this study had several strengths including strong environmental, genetic, and experimental consistency.
+The present study has advantages, including strong environmental, genetic, and experimental consistency.
 Dams and sires were homozygous, they were derived from heterozygous crosses to limit genetic drift.
 In contrast to human observational studies demonstrating connections to pregnancy complications, we do not observe detect differences in litter sizes, glucose homeostasis, or gestational weight gain in the knockout mice.
 Ours is the first report of the loss of GDF15 on pregnancy outcomes in a preclinical model and provides strong evidence that GDF15 levels are not critical for pregnancy related body weight gain, increases in food intake, or early postnatal offspring health.

 Conclusion

-Despite the well-known rise in GDF15 during mouse and human pregnancy, we found no evidence that Gdf15 ablation during mouse pregnancy and lactation causes metabolic, body weight, appetite, or lactational differences compared to age-matched Gdf15+/+ dams.
+Despite elevations in GDF15 during mouse and human pregnancy, we found no evidence that Gdf15 ablation during mouse pregnancy and lactation causes metabolic, body weight, appetite, or lactational differences compared to age-matched Gdf15+/+ dams.
 In the neonatal period, we did not observe any differences in survival, gestational age, litter size and only modest birth weight reductions between genotypes.
 Despite monitoring growth for two weeks after birth, body weight accretion in Gdf15-/- pups of either sex was indistinguishable from age-matched Gdf15+/+ pups.
 Further studies with larger sample sizes are needed to confirm these findings.

 Acknowledgements